- Another universe-threatening even that only the immortal Jon Ryan can solve

 As with many time travel shows and stories, there are some limitations—shows like Doctor Who bypass the whole grandfather paradox by establishing a self-imposed rule against meeting oneself in the past.
 The same is true for this story, though those rules seem less severe.
 In fact, a few time paradoxes are ignored in the plot.

-Ryan’s Gambit by Craig Robertson is another engaging battle between Jon Ryan and the evils of the universe.
-While readers don’t see what Ryan’s gambit is in this story, it’s sure to appear soon as the conclusion of the novel doesn’t bode well for humanity.
+Ryan Time by Craig Robertson is another engaging battle between Jon Ryan and the evils of the universe.
+While readers don’t see what Ryan’s plan is in this story, it’s sure to appear soon as the conclusion of the novel doesn’t bode well for humanity.

 Read reviews of other works by Craig Robertson below.